red-soft-ru/firebird/doc/sql.extensions/README.named_arguments.md

 # Named arguments for function and procedure calling (FB 6.0)

 Named arguments allows you to specify function and procedure arguments by their names, rather than only by their positions.

-It is especially useful when the routine have a lot of parameters and you want to specify them in arbitrary order or not specify some of them who have default values.
+It is especially useful when the routine have a lot of parameters and you want to specify them in arbitrary order or not specify some of those who have default values.

 As the positional syntax, all arguments without default values are required to be present in the call.

-It's currently not possible to mix positional and named arguments in the same call.
+A call can use positional, named or mixed arguments.
+In mixed syntax, positional arguments must appear before named arguments.

 ## Syntax